Tips for budgeting

-- memberships and subscriptions (such as gym or magazines)
+- memberships and subscriptions (such as gym or streaming services)

-- other incidentals (such as alcohol, lotto tickets, pet expenses, gifts or donations).
+- other incidentals (such as alcohol, pet expenses, gifts or donations).

 Make sure to be honest with yourself about your spending.
 This will help you to save money or afford to buy something you really want.